23 April 2022, Fondazione Querini Stampalia, Venice, Italy

 The first digital gathering presents a roundtable with protagonists who are leaders in their field: art historian and curator, Patrick Flores, anthropologist Anna Lowenhaupt Tsing, and artists, Shilpa Gupta, Ho Tzu Nyen and Lantian Xie, followed by a working group for deeper dialogical engagement with raised propositions.

-Watch the live streaming of the gathering on Asia Forum’s exclusive media partner website, ArtReview, at https://artreview.com/asia-forum-spring-digital-gathering-2021/
+The live streaming of the gathering is accessible on Asia Forum’s exclusive media partner website, ArtReview.

 Working Council Biographies